 Breastmilk is produced on a supply and demand basis and provides well balanced nutritional meals that change over time to keep up with the nutritional demands of your infant.
 In addition to this, breast milk contains millions of live cells such as stem cells and immune-boosting white blood cells.
 There are over 200 sugars that act as prebiotics responsible for providing good bacteria for your baby’s gut and they also prevent infections from entering your little one's bloodstream.
 There are many immune-boosting and development components in breastmilk that are essential to good health.

-Breast Milk contains different hormones that serve as messengers between tissues and organs to ensure proper function to support good health.
+Breast milk contains different hormones that serve as messengers between tissues and organs to ensure proper function to support good health.
 Good health is also made possible through antibodies that are passed to your baby through your breastmilk.
 If you’re ill, your body will produce antibodies to fight the bacteria or virus.
-These antibodies will form part of your breastmilk to protect your baby from being infected with the same illness.
+These antibodies will form part of your breastmilk to protect your breastfed baby from being infected with the same illness.

 Keep in Mind.

 Although breastmilk is said to contain everything your baby needs to maintain good health, there are still a few shortfalls such as low levels of vitamin D (for bone development) and needing additional iron.
+You should check your lactation consultant for advice on when and how to take vitamin D supplements.

 Breastfeeding can create an emotional and mental toll on mothers, too.
 It’s a time consuming process that can't be placed on anyone else but you personally to fulfill.
 You may also feel overwhelmed by milk supply issues, juggling breast and nursing pads, and other potential issues.
 It's important to find the right balance when you take on the task of being your baby's main food supply.